 Amount of deduction: If the above conditions are satisfied, one can claim deduction under section 10AA.
-Deduction depends upon quantum of profit derived from export to for tracties for things or services (including computer software).
+Deduction depends upon quantum of profit derived from export of cartactes less things or services (including computer software).
 It is calculated as under

 Export turnover